Metric properties of continued fractions with large prime partial quotients: Introduction

 \section{Introduction}

-Continued fractions are among the most powerful tools for studying Diophantine approximation, as their partial quotients directly characterize the quality of rational approximation to a real number.
-Every $x\in[0,1)$ admits a finite or infinite expansion of the form
+Continued fractions are among the most powerful tools for studying Diophantine approximation, as their partial quotients directly characterize how well a real number can be approximated by rationals.
+Every $x\in[0,1)$ admits a finite or infinite continued fraction expansion of the form